CalebBertrand/fullstack_dev_roadmap/roadmap.md

 * Open Closed Principle - implementation details should be private, but imformation useful to sub-classes should be available.
 In C# and TypeScript, this can be accomplished with the `protected` access modifier.
 * Linskov Substitution - If classes B and C inherit from A and a function's parameter accepts classes of type A, passing in either a B or C should have the exact same behavior.
 In other words, subtypes should be substitutable if the consumer is only concerned with the supertype.
 * Interface Segregation - keep interfaces as small and distinct as possible to maximize reusability
-* Dependency Inversion - use abstractions instead of implementations when possible.
-This means work with interfaces, base classes, and abstract classes when possible instead of directly using a class.
-It makes things easier to test and refactor in the future.
+* Dependency Inversion - use abstractions such as interfaces, base classes, and abstract classes when possible to remove any dependencies from high level components on lower level components.

 **Composition over Inheritance** - Program to interfaces by default, only use inheritance when there is a clear advantage.
 This is a good example: https://www.baeldung.com/cs/program-to-interface
 **Time Complexity / Algorithm Analysis** - If you went to college, you are probably set here.
 If not, make sure you understand big O notation